Site feature providing a more detailed description, photos and other information for the observer.

 Good range of chalk downland butterflies, with resident species including Silver-spotted Skipper, Chalkhill Blue and Dark Green Fritillary.

-One of the few sites in Hampshire where the Adonis Blue can be found, albeit in low numbers.
+One of a handful sites in Hampshire where the Adonis Blue can be found, albeit in small numbers.

 Site is also a designated SSSI status and is of archaeological interest with ancient droveway and round barrow.